metaskills/lambda-rag/README.md

 });
 ```

-Since all messages are maintained in client-side state, you can see them if you want.
-Open up the `src-frontend/components/Message.vue` and make the following change.
+Since all messages are maintained in client-side state, you can see them using a neat debug technique.
+Open up the [`src-frontend/components/Message.vue`](https://github.com/metaskills/lambda-rag/blob/main/src-frontend/components/Message.vue) file and make the following change.

 ```diff
   'border-b-base-300': true,